 Principal members of restricted medical schemes are entitled to remain on the scheme after retirement even if the employer no longer pays the contribution.
 In the event of the death of the principal member, the dependants will still be covered by the scheme.

 Medical aid schemes do not cover all treatments and procedures – certain amounts need to be funded from members’ own pockets as co-payments along with rates determined by the medical aid scheme.

 These are out-of-hospital benefits differing in levels of cover between schemes and vary according to the type of medical aid product.
 Schemes with savings accounts fund these costs from available savings and others are more traditional where the benefits have annually defined limits.

 A set rand amount that must be paid upfront by the member for a defined list of procedures.

 Designated Service Provider

-A group of medical service providers specified in the fund rules from whom services must be obtained to enjoy appropriate treatment and lower or no co-payments.
+A group of medical service providers, specified in the fund rules, from whom medical services must be obtained to enjoy appropriate health treatment and lower or no co-payments.

 Late Joiner Penalty

 The Medical Schemes Act allows medical schemes to apply a late joiner penalty to members taking out medical aids for the first time or after a break-in cover when over the age of 35.
 The late joiner penalty is calculated according to the number of years that you have not belonged to a registered South African medical scheme over the age of 21 and applied as a percentage of monthly contributions.